 - Warlords Battlecry has them as an entire faction, serving under the horseman of war.
 They vary from simple grunts with a ball on a chain, through ax tossers and ending up with a gigantic minotaur king that could well cut a tower down in two or three blows of its gigantic axe.
 Getting a minotaur hero also opens up some interesting possibilities for a One-Man Army that can solo entire maps without so much as building a base.

-- The Defense Of The Ancients and Dota 2 hero Barathrum the Spirit Breaker is a Minotaur-like Lightning Bruiser whose playstyle is largely based around charging across the map at high speeds and stunning other heroes, and actually does more damage the faster he is.
+- The Defense of the Ancients: All-Stars and Dota 2 hero Barathrum the Spirit Breaker is a Minotaur-like Lightning Bruiser whose playstyle is largely based around charging across the map at high speeds and stunning other heroes, and actually does more damage the faster he is.
 He actually is a Tauren in the original DotA, but in Dota 2 he's an extradimensional being who deliberately chose to be A Load of Bull because he thinks it fits his strength and speed.
 The game also includes a character who is known as "Tauren Chieftan" in the original game, but "Elder Titan" in the sequel, who is also a strength-based hero but is based mostly around long-ranged spell casting.

 - Krunch Bloodrage (and the whole Bloodrage clan) from the webcomic Looking for Group.
 Believe it or not, he's not the warrior.